Ruma: Demographics

-According to the 2011 census results, the municipality of Ruma has 54,339 inhabitants.
+According to the 2011 census results, the municipality of Ruma had 54,339 inhabitants.

 Ethnic groups

 The municipality of Ruma has many ethnic groups, with Serbs constituting a majority in all settlements.
 The ethnic composition of the municipality of Ruma:

 Economy

 The following table gives a preview of total number of registered people employed in legal entities per their core activity (as of 2018):